Workplace Sexual Harassment Lawyer: Employment Law Services in New Jersey | Charles Z. Schalk

 You have the right to take action to address sexual harassment.
 Harassment can occur irrespective of the victim’s sexual orientation, and legal protections are in place for all individuals.
 Here are three of the most important steps to take if you were the victim of job-related sexual misconduct in New Jersey:

 2. Report the Harassment: Start by checking your company’s policy on sexual harassment, which should outline the procedure for filing a complaint.
 Typically, you should report the harassment to your human resources department or a designated supervisor.
+Many companies also provide informal complaint structures to address issues more discreetly and promptly.
 If your direct supervisor is the harasser, most companies provide an alternative reporting mechanism.
-If you are not sure how to report the incident, an experienced sexual misconduct lawyer in New Jersey can help.
+If you are not sure how to report the incident, seeking legal counsel from an experienced sexual misconduct lawyer in New Jersey can help.

 3. Consult With an Attorney: You never have to figure out everything on your own.
 A workplace sexual harassment lawyer in New Jersey can advise you on the strength of your case, help navigate complex legal processes, and represent through all aspects of the legal process.
 Through a claim, you may be entitled to a number of different remedies, including financial compensation for your damages.